czhc/aws-security-workshop/07-CT-Athena-Lab/README.md

 # Analyzing Cloud Trail Logs with Athena

 1. For this exercies we will need an S3 bucket.
-To create an S3 bucket execute the following command in the Cloud9 Terminal
+To create an S3 bucket execute the following command in the Cloud9 Terminal **:heavy_exclamation_mark: Make sure you use your replace the bucket name in the command below with a unique name.**

 ```
 aws s3api create-bucket --bucket [yourname-bkksecurity] --region ap-southeast-1 --create-bucket-configuration LocationConstraint=ap-southeast-1